Window Rock, Arizona: Navajo Nation Museum

-In the year of 1961 the Navajo Tribe established the first Navajo Tribal Museum in a small building on the Window Rock Tribal Fairgrounds.
+In 1961, the Navajo Tribe established the first Navajo Tribal Museum in a small building on the Window Rock Tribal Fairgrounds.
 It was moved in 1982 to the back room of the Navajo Arts and Crafts Store.
 In 1997, a $7 million permanent home was built to store the Navajo artifacts in a museum specially built in a modern Navajo hogan style near the Navajo Nation Zoo.

-The Navajo Nation Museum and its colocated Library offer many relics and artifacts of the Navajo people and Navajo Nation, many resources on the Navajo people, language and ceremonies are also offered in the Navajo Nation Library which is adjacent to the museum.
+The Navajo Nation Museum and its colocated Library offer many relics and artifacts of the Navajo people and Navajo Nation.
+Many resources on the Navajo people, language and ceremonies are also offered in the Navajo Nation Library which is adjacent to the museum.
 The museum is open Monday through Friday and is free to the public.